kitchen/blog/source/about/index.markdown

 * cell: 708-805-4655
 * irc: jkitchen on [freenode][freenode]

-I also have a [GPG key][gpgkey] if you're into that sort of thing (I am, and you should be too) <!--- I should make up a post about gpg and link to it there -->
+I also have a [GPG key][gpgkey] if you're into that sort of thing (I am, and you should be too). <!--- I should make up a post about gpg and link to it there -->
+My key's fingerprint is: `E025 49FD 897E 0385 0505  2462 BEB4 4149 6300 CC3D`

 What's with the tagline, you ask?
 Well.